 Electric power was restored to most of St. John in less than 3 months – along with a completely new power grid – and clean up gave way to reconstruction.
 With a tremendous amount of love, support, hard work and perseverance, St. John and Island Abodes are back and better than ever!

-We reopened the Chocolate Hole rentals first (after replacing the roof and all the furnishings), hosting guests in the Garden Suite starting on February 2, 2018 and at Down Yonder Pool Villa a month later.
+We reopened our Chocolate Hole rentals first (after replacing the roof and all the furnishings), hosting guests in the Garden Suite starting on February 2, 2018 and at Down Yonder Pool Villa a month later.
 Our goal was to not just restore, but to make everything even better than before (and reviews from repeat guests indicate success).

 In March we started work on Sunset Serenade Suites, first rebuilding the huge deck on the ocean side of the property, and then focusing on the Honeymoon Suite, which got a new screened living/dining room with one of the most spectacular views on St. John.
 New amenities like a washer/dryer make this very special home even more inviting than before.

 The compact Studio Suite was next, and the first post-Irma guests checked in mid-June.
 The improvements here were so big – including a new screened living/dining room with bar and large shower with unreal ocean views – that we had to change the name.
 It’s now the Papaya Suite, named for the papaya trees growing right outside.
 Guests love this home!

 The Penthouse reopened in December 2018 followed by the Hibiscus Suite (formally the One-Bedroom) in February 2019.
 The Penthouse is just as spectacular as before, but with many upgrades, including an all new chef’s kitchen and bathroom.
-The Hibiscus Suite got so many enhancements, including a new kitchen, bathroom and screened living/dining room.
+The Hibiscus Suite got many enhancements too, including a new kitchen, bathroom, screened living/dining room and a washer/dryer.